scrapinghub/spidermon/docs/source/monitors.rst

 .. automodule:: spidermon.contrib.scrapy.monitors
     :members: FinishReasonMonitor, ItemCountMonitor, LogMonitor, UnwantedHttpStatus,

-There's a **Basic Scrapy Suite** ready for use?
+Is there a **Basic Scrapy Suite** ready to use?
 ------------------------------------------------

-Off course there's!
-We really want to make easy for you to monitor your spiders ;)
+Of course there is!
+We really want to make it easy for you to monitor your spiders ;)

 .. automodule:: spidermon.contrib.scrapy.monitors
     :members: SpiderCloseMonitorSuite